NSamarin/Timetable2Calendar/README.md

 # Timetable2Calendar
-Export MyEd PATH Timetable Data to .CSV and .ICS files in order to import it to other Calendar apps (eg. Google, Apple).
+Export MyEd PATH Timetable Data to the .CSV and .ICS files, in order to import it later to other Calendar apps (e.g. Google Calendar or iCal)

 Theme: **Student Experience**